avocado-beans/avocado-beans/README.md

   - React (best way to do webdev, dont care what the haters say)
   - Supabase (superior db)
   - Render (for hosting heavier code)
+  - Mojo (currently learning 🧠 because Python + memory management is the craziest thing I've ever seen)
   - Basically any language needed for the job

-🧠 Currently learning Mojo because Python + memory management is the craziest thing I've ever seen

 "Do you know how to program in-"

 ![Mark](./yes-mark-zuckerberg.gif)

 (not really but I catch on fast)

 "Coding is only cool when the end product is cool." - Me